|An interim body set up before the issuance of strata title

 You’re probably aware of JMB, MC, and Sub-MC if you live in strata units such as condominiums, apartments, and gated-and-guarded (G&G) communities.
-But do you know what they do?
+But do you know what is the meaning of JMB and MC, and what they do?

 Due to high costs and scarcity of land in urban areas, one particular type of property has experienced a surge in popularity during the past few years – strata.
-Interestingly, around 30% of the nation’s populace are living in strata-title properties.
+Interestingly, around 30% of the nation’s populace live in strata-title properties.

-The notices usually come from statutory bodies such as the Joint Management Body (JMB), Management Corporation (MC), or Joint Management Corporation (JMC).
-While most residents are aware of these bodies, there is still unclarity of who does what.
+The notices usually come from statutory bodies such as the Joint Management Body (JMB), Management Corporation (MC), or Joint Management Corporation (JMC) which is otherwise also known as the joint management committee.
+While most residents are aware of these bodies, there is still a lack of clarity on who does what.

-The JMB is an interim body that is set up to run and maintain a strata property beginning of the completion of the development until the issuance of strata title by the land office.
-Established under section 17 of the SMA, the JMB comprises of the developer and the strata owners/purchasers.
-They work together to ensure proper documentation, payment schedules, accounting, and the upkeep of the property.
-The first Annual General Meeting (AGM) of the JMB must be convened within 12 months from the date of delivery of vacant possession of the developer.
+The JMB is an interim body that is set up to run and maintain a strata property beginning from the completion of the development until the issuance of strata title by the land office.
+Established under section 17 of the SMA, the JMB comprises the developer and the strata owners/purchasers.
+JMB committee members work together to ensure proper documentation, payment schedules, accounting, and the upkeep of the property.
+The first Annual General Meeting (AGM) of the JMB must be convened within 12 months from the date of delivery of the vacant possession of the developer.
 The JMB will continue to exist and perform its duties until it’s dissolved.
 Once the JMB is dissolved, the MC or JMC takes over its role.

 The JMB has the responsibility to perform the following: